chiraggulati098/spark/README.md

 SPARK is an end-to-end text processing application designed to simplify and enhance text manipulation tasks.
 Using SOTA technologies, SPARK provides functionalities for summarizing, paraphrasing, and translating text through an intuitive Streamlit interface.

+I made this for a Software Engineering Project.

 ## Features

 - **Summarization**: Quickly generate concise summaries of long text passages.